JRMeyer/jrmeyer.github.io/_posts/2016-01-26-Installing-Kaldi.markdown

 extras/check_dependencies.sh: all OK.
 {% endhighlight %}

 I'm OK on this one, but I have a feeling others will need to do some installing of dependencies before they move on.
 I'd recommend running that check_dependencies.sh script after you do your installs to make sure you actually did install what you needed and that it's in the right spot.

-Moving one, we need to run **make**.
+Moving along, we need to run **make**.
 There's an option here for parallelizing this step, so I'm going to check how many processors I have:

 {% highlight bash %}
 josh@yoga:~/Desktop$ nproc